 2. Categorize each financial goal as short-, mid- or long-term.

 Use this as your guide to help you complete your financial goals worksheet:

-- Short-term goals: 6 months to 5 years
+- Short-term goals: six months to five years

 - Long-term goals: more than 10 years